-The West Allegheny Learning Center (WALC) is a comprehensive academic program designed to meet the needs of students who may be more successful learning in a non-traditional setting, while focusing on career and college readiness.
-As an alternative education program, WALC focuses on the individual learner.
-The WALC program provides an engaging learning environment for high school students offered on campus during school hours.
-Through the support and encouragement of our highly motivated staff, the WALC program works to instill pride through academic success by:
+T West Allegheny High School houses the West Allegheny Learning Center (WALC), a comprehensive academic program designed to meet the needs of students who may be more successful learning in a non-traditional setting focusing on career and college readiness.
+As an alternative learning environment, WALC focusses on the individual learner.
+The WALC program provides an engaging learning environment on campus for students in grades 9-12 during regular school hours.
+Through the encouragement and support of our highly trained staff, the WALC program works to instill pride through academics, behavior, and positive school attendance by:

-- Focusing on individual learning needs - Providing academic support - Providing a safe and nurturing learning environment - Remediating and/or accelerating students to meet graduation requirements - Ensuring all students are connected to and ready for career and college opportunities
+- Focusing on individual learning needs - Providing academic support - Providing a safe and nurturing learning environment - Remediating and/or accelerating students to meet graduation requirements - Ensuring all students are connected to and ready for career and college opportunities - Academic/behavior contracting - Reflective practices promoting relationships, respect, and responsibility.